How the world’s best passport holders can reduce their tax liability with the proper internationalization strategy

 Norway taxes and internationalization

 Norway is a country which is blessed with a plentiful amount of natural resources (namely, oil) which enable most of the country to live above the poverty line.
-The country has a good reputation when traveling internationally, and the passport is very strong, with visa free access to 173 countries.
+The country has a good reputation when traveling internationally, and the passport is very strong, with visa-free access to 173 countries.

-How to get citizenship in Norway
+How to receive Norwegian citizenship

 Canadians moving offshore